romaimperator/eu5_auto_expand_forked/future_ideas.md

 ﻿Future Implementation Ideas

+- Handle buildings that aren't in the default base game the old way
+- Make compatible with Glorp UI
 - Add check to make sure there's enough goods to auto-expand an RGO
 - Add button to enable/disable auto-expand for every building in a location
 - See if we can add a filter so you can filter irrigation and farming villages by RGO in the location